Prison

 PlaceholderAPI - Setting up PlaceholderAPI - Strongly Suggested if using placeholders.

-Holographs - There are actual a couple of holograph display plugins.
+Holographs and Scoreboards - There are actual a couple of holograph display plugins.
 Most of the references in this document refer to Holographic Displays, but some of the newer plugins can provide the same functionality, plus many new features.

 Placeholder Theory for Prison